Contrast-Security-OSS/docs/content/tools/api/AboutRestAPI.md

 -->

 Contrast has a few API versions:
-* Engine APIs (v1)
+* Engine APIs (version 1)
-* Application APIs (v2)
+* Application APIs (version 2)
-* HATEOS-compliant REST API (v3) **Recommended**
+* HATEOS-compliant REST API (version 3) **Recommended**

->**Note:** Contrast hasen't officially deprecated v1 or v2, but strongly recommend using v3.
+>**Note:** Contrast hasn't officially deprecated version 1 or version 2, but strongly recommends using version 3.

 ## Overview

-The Contrast plugin allows you to collect nearly all the same information that is accessible through the Contrast interface - dowload agents, get vulnerability, application, server and library information, and much more.
-Contrast's goal is to make sure Contrast offers data to allow complete integration into your existing Continuous Integration (CI), SIEM software, or other business intelligence dashboards.
+The Contrast plugin allows you to collect nearly all the same information that is accessible through the Contrast interface - download agents, get vulnerability, application, server and library information, and much more.
+Contrast's goal is to give you the right data to allow complete integration into your existing Continuous Integration (CI), SIEM software, or other business intelligence dashboards.

 The API is available to both **SaaS** and **Enterprise-on-Premises** (EOP) users.
 The [endpoint for SaaS users](https://app.contrastsecurity.com/Contrast/api) is the same for everyone; for EOP users, it depends on where the Contrast application is installed on the client's network.